 Discard mortality accounts for a considerable amount of removals in the Atlantic striped bass fishery along the east coast.
-The latest assessment assumes 9% of fish that are released alive die as a result of being caught (Diodati and Richards 1996), although there is some evidence it may be higher, particularly in the summer months.
+The latest assessment assumes 9% of fish that are released alive die as a result of being caught, although there is some evidence it may be higher, particularly in the summer months.
 Management measures that increase the minimum size limit or reduce bag limits can lead to an increase in the number of striped bass released.

 The use of circle hooks by anglers targeting striped bass with bait, live or chunk, has been identified as a method to reduce the discard mortality of striped bass in recreational fisheries.
-The ASMFC defines circle hooks as "a non-offset hook where the point is pointed perpendicularly back towards the shank" (ASMFC 2003b).
-The term non-offset circle hook means the point and barb are in the same plane as the shank (e.g. when the hook is laying on a flat surface, the entire hook and barb also lay flat).
 When a circle hook begins to exit the mouth of a fish, the shape causes the shaft to rotate towards the point of resistance and the barb is more likely to embed in the jaw or corner of the fish's mouth.
 Circle hooks can reduce rates of "gut-hooking" and lower the likelihood of puncturing internal organs if the hook is swallowed.